-To see whether you qualify for a free home fire safety check and for information about how to reduce the risk of fire in your home, go to the Royal Berkshire Fire and Rescue Service's website.
+To see whether you qualify for a safe and well visit and for information about how to reduce the risk of fire in your home, go to the Royal Berkshire Fire and Rescue Service's website.

 The Safer Places scheme aims to provide people, and particularly those with a learning disability, with a safe place to go to where help can be summoned if they are feeling scared or upset while out on their own in the community.
 Vulnerable people can request a card where they can write their name and the phone number of their trusted person.
 They carry this card with them and if needed, they can show this card to the Safe Place staff who will make the phone call for them to someone they trust, who will either come and collect them or advise them on what they need to do.
 The Safe Places in the scheme are easily identified by the logo displayed in the front window.

 Support With Confidence will help you find a wide range of care and support from people and businesses you can trust.
 West Berkshire and Wokingham are members of Support with Confidence.
-If you live in Reading, ReACT has a guide for people who need care and support called Getting the Help You Need.
+If you live in Reading, there is a Reading Services Guide for Adults & Carers Support Services.